Site Map

 Why the Test is Performed

-The glucose urine test may be ordered when the doctor suspects renal glycosuria.
+The glucose urine test may be ordered when your provider suspects renal glycosuria.
 This is a rare condition in which glucose is released from the kidneys into the urine, even when the blood glucose level is normal.

 Normal Results